Last updated: 8 August 2025

 When using Vistaly, there are things you can do within our platform to improve security:

-Vistaly supports single sign-on (SSO) via Google.
+Vistaly supports single sign-on (SSO) via Google and Microsoft.
 Additionally, it supports self-registration with two-factor authentication (2FA / MFA) via time-based one-time passwords (TOTP).
+Multi-factor authentication can be enforced by organizational administrators to ensure all team members maintain secure access.
 To enhance security, Vistaly requires passwords to include a combination of digits, lowercase and uppercase letters, as well as symbols.
 By utilizing these controls, it decreases the likelihood of a user's account being compromised.

 All of Vistaly's services are in the cloud.
 This allows the Vistaly team to iterate quickly on features while ensuring enterprise-level security.